Three Lions (song): Music video

-Pedro Romhanyi directed the music video for the original "Three Lions".
-Romhanyi said that while Skinner and Baddiel are comedians, they took the recording seriously, as "this is not about making a pop video; it's about doing something that's good for football."
+Pedro Romhanyi directed the music video.
+Romhanyi said that while Skinner and Baddiel are comedians, they took the recording seriously, as "this is not about making a pop video; it's about doing something that's good for football".
 Baddiel recalled that Romhanyi insisted that the music video feel "homely", opening with Skinner and Baddiel making tea while watching television at home.

-The video also features much archival footage and images of the referenced 1966 and later teams featuring for example, Bobby Moore, Nobby Stiles, and Gary Lineker.
-The contemporary pub scene was filmed at The Queen of the Isle in London, which was demolished in 2004.
-The pub scene includes a cameo appearance by 1966 team member Geoff Hurst, who was the first player to score a hat-trick in a World Cup final.
+The video also features archival footage and images of the referenced 1966 and later teams, featuring, for example, Bobby Moore, Nobby Stiles, and Gary Lineker.
+The contemporary pub scene was filmed at the Queen of the Isle in London, which was demolished in 2004.
+The pub scene includes a cameo by the 1966 team member Geoff Hurst, who was the first player to score a hat-trick in a World Cup final.